 Economic Development Planning will include coordination with other development organizations and technical assistance to on-going economic development projects.
+Staff will coordinate an annual economic development strategy session involving multiple regional partners and local representatives to establish a work plan each year.
 The District staff will seek opportunities to implement new economic development programs.
-UCDD will coordinate trainings and planning meetings for local officials and economic development staff.
-The District staff will prepare cluster analyses of industries within the region.
-Further, occupational analyses will be conducted to determine which occupations are disproportionately represented.
-Additionally, staff will promote technology transfer as a component of economic planning as the district's businesses adapt and apply new technologies to become economically competitive.
+The district staff will prepare cluster analyses of industries within the region as needed.
+Further, occupational analyses can be conducted to determine which occupations are disproportionately represented.